-China announces tariff hike on $75 billion of US products
+Trump vows response to China tariffs on $75B of US goods

 That came after Trump warned that the American public might need to endure economic pain in order to achieve long-term results.

 The United States, Europe, Japan and other trading partners say Beijing’s development plans violate its market-opening commitments and are based on stealing or pressuring foreign companies to hand over technology.
+Some American officials worry they might erode U.S. industrial leadership.

 Chinese leaders have offered to alter details but are resisting giving up a development strategy they see as a path to prosperity and global influence.